-There are countless people who start longboarding due to the downhill riding style.
-It is probably the last step towards becoming a master of longboarding.
-First of all, you have to put your fear aside before you get into this.
-The game of downhill longboarding is all about achieving as much speed as you possibly can.
-It looks unachievable but is true that the rider can go 50-60mph normally while riding a longboard down the hill.
+There are countless people who start longboarding due to the downhill riding style because it amazes people a lot.
+Undoubtedly, it is amongst the last step towards becoming a master of longboarding.
+First and foremost, you have to put your fear aside before you start learning downhill riding.
+The game of downhill longboarding is all about achieving as much speed as possible and then turn it into a decent slide.
+It looks unachievable until it is done.
+Also, it is true that the riders can go 50-60mph normally while riding a longboard down the hill.
 When it becomes your regular routine, you can reach 70-80mph as well but requires a lot of dedication.

-You might be confused due to our remarks about downhill riding.
-But everything that we are going to suggest in this discussion will keep you on the safe end.
-This debate will move around downhill riding tips, what should you prevent, safety equipment, and all other things that relate to downhill longboarding.
+There is a possibility that you are confused due to our remarks about downhill riding.
+But everything that we are going to suggest in this discussion will keep you on the safe throughout the ride.
+Moreover, we will be discussing downhill riding tips, what should you prevent, safety equipment, and all other things that relate to downhill longboarding.
 If you find yourself in the situation of, “should you start riding or not”, explore what we discuss and then take the decision.
 Let’s begin with the most awaited discussion of our debate.

 What is Downhill Longboarding

-You must have knowledge about a downhill but not about riding with a longboard on it.
+You must have knowledge about a downhill but not about riding a longboard on it.
 As mentioned above, riding down the hill is all about riding at the maximum speed levels.
 In the beginning, you might even struggle to give it a try but once you have learned it, it will become compulsive to you.
-If you have some kind of knowledge regarding snowboarding or surfing, downhill riding requires the same confidence that a surfer needs to ride on the ocean swells.
+If you have ever been involved in snowboarding or surfing, downhill riding requires the same confidence that a surfer needs to ride on the ocean swells.

 The major difference we pointed out between surfing and downhill longboarding is speed.
-You may fall in love with this longboarding style at first glance after you watch the video attached below.
+You may like with this longboarding style too much at first glance after you watch the video attached below.
 Remember we said downhill riding is the last step to mastering longboarding?
 Yes, it is true because you have to go through the other basics first.
-Such as freeride longboarding and longboard carving.
-BoardsOnTop never suggests you ride your board down the hill before learning these styles.
+Such as freeride longboarding, longboard carving, and sliding.
+BoardsOnTop suggests everyone not yo ride a longboard board down the hill before learning these styles.

 Should you Choose Downhill Longboarding?

-To sum it up in an easier way, we will set the limitations.
-Go through each one and see if you can manage it or not.
+To sum it up in an easier way, we will set the limitations for those who are still confused.
+Go through the each one and see if it suits you or not.